apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/manage_cluster/scale_for_apecloud_mysql.md

    kbcli cluster horizontal-scale mysql-cluster \
    --component-names="mysql" --replicas=3
    ```
-   - `component-names` describes the component name ready for vertical scaling.
+   - `--component-names` describes the component name ready for vertical scaling.
-   - `replicas` describe the replicas with the specified components.
+   - `--replicas` describe the replicas with the specified components.

    **Option 2.** Create an OpsRequest.